Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 "Humans rarely (if ever) do anything because of logic and reason.
 The part of us we consider rational is in reality a rationalizer.
 Your mind is creating little movies in which you are the star.”

 We're great at rationalizing our behavior under any and every circumstance.
-This is especially damaging when it comes to managing a team.
-That lack of self-awareness can keep you from noticing problems (until it's too late) and cause you to become defensive when feedback is shared with you.
+This is especially damaging when it comes to managing your team.
+That lack of self-awareness can keep you from noticing problems (until it's too late) and cause you to become defensive when crucial, accurate feedback is shared with you.

 Unfortunately, we're so good at rationalizing everything, we rarely notice that we're doing it.
 Mindfulness is the perfect counter to this because it helps cut through that illusion and gives you clarity.
 With enough practice, you'll realize when you're lying to yourself and put a stop to it.

-The only problem is, it can take time to develop this kind of self-awareness.
+The only problem is, it takes time to develop this levelof self-awareness.

-Getting started: Sitting meditation is a great beginner practice
+Getting started: Sitting meditation is your best beginner practice

 Mindfulness is a habit that has to be developed over time, but it's completely opposite our typical disposition.
 We're used to rushing through our day, heads down and always pushing forward to the next meeting or one on one.
 Those habits make shifting to a more self-aware state pretty difficult.

-To meditate, all you need to do is sit and think carefully.
-While sitting, focus on your each breath in and then each breath out.
+To meditate, sit down, and focus on each breath you take in and then each breath out.
 When distractions (thoughts, feelings, bodily sensations) come to mind, acknowledge them and then return to a focus on your breathing.
 That's it.

 With this practice, you will see more clearly the habits that drive your conscious behavior.
 You see the bias, the errors in judgment, the impulsiveness, uncertainty, worry, and defensiveness.
-All those things that hold you back from becoming the best leader you can be rise to the surface and become more clearly visible.
+All those things hold you back from becoming the best leader you can be.
+They rise to the surface here and then you're able to develop the skill of letting them go.

 As for when and where, you can meditate whenever (and wherever) you find the time.
 However, it's best if you can get it in shortly after you wake up.
 By doing so, you can start your day from that state of focused awareness.